What kind of tune do you want??

 2) Is this a TRACK only car?

 - If this is a DRAG or Road Course car, this will play into how I approach the tuning of the vehicle.
-If you need good on/off throttle transitions, if low end torque and mid-range are important, or if this car ONLY sees wide open throttle at the drag strip, I need to know
+If you need good on/off throttle transitions, if low end torque and midrange are important, or if this car ONLY sees wide open throttle at the drag strip, I need to know.
+A drag car might only need 8-10 seconds but a road car will need 20-30 minute sessions to stay happy.
+It matters!

 3) Do you want a margin of safety built in?